 After your implant placement surgery, you must take detailed care of the area surrounding your implant.
-For the first month following placement, the implant post will be integrating with your bone and other surrounding tissues, meaning that your home-care oral hygiene routine will be slightly altered during this period.
-If you have questions about your aftercare, and to schedule a follow-up appointment with Dr. Victor J. Dongo, our dentist in Hialeah Gardens, Florida, please contact our office at (786) 709-9037.
+For the first month following placement, the implant post will be integrating with your bone and other surrounding tissues, meaning that your home care oral hygiene routine will be slightly altered during this period.
+If you have questions about your aftercare or want to schedule a follow-up appointment with our dentist, Dr. Victor J. Dongo, please contact our office.

 - Antibiotics – take all prescribed antibiotics as directed.
-24 hours after your surgery, begin using the prescribed oral rinse twice daily.
-You should also use a warm saltwater rinse 4-5 times a day (or after every meal or snack).
+When it has been 24 hours after your surgery, begin using the prescribed oral rinse twice daily.
+You should also use a warm saltwater rinse four to five times a day (or after every meal or snack).

 - Bleeding – You can expect to see blood in your saliva for the first 24 hours after your surgery.
 We recommend gently biting down on gauze pads to help control and lessen blood flow.
 Maintain constant pressure and repeat as often as needed, or until the bleeding lessens.
 If you continue to experience excessive bleeding, contact our office immediately.

-- Pain Management – The anesthetic from your surgery will wear off shortly after your procedure.
+- Pain management – The anesthetic from your surgery will wear off shortly after your procedure.
 We strongly recommend that you begin using pain medication before this happens.
-Any over-the-counter pain relivers are acceptable (Ibuprofen, Tylenol Aleve, etc.).
+Any over-the-counter pain relievers are acceptable (ibuprofen, Tylenol Aleve, etc.).
 You can also use ice packs or cold compresses on the outside of your mouth and face to reduce swelling and pain.

 Your recovery will occur in phases.
-At the beginning of your post-operative recovery, your primary focus should be on maintaining good oral hygiene.
+At the beginning of your postoperative recovery, your primary focus should be on maintaining good oral hygiene.
 Your implant must remain clean to properly fuse with your jawbone.
-Remember, a properly cared-for implant will provide you with a lifetime of quality service and healthy smiles.
+Remember, a properly cared-for implant can provide you with a lifetime of quality service and healthy smiles.